-Following a vegetarian diet myself, I can understand how limited protein options can be, especially when you combine a vegetarian or vegan diet with eating low FODMAP.
-Yes, it is possible to create balanced plant-based meals on the low FODMAP diet however, you do have to work a little harder to ensure you’re getting all of the nutrients your body needs.
+From following a plant-based diet myself, I can understand how limited protein options can be.
+Especially when you combine a vegetarian or vegan diet with eating low FODMAP.
+It is possible to create balanced, plant-based meals on the low FODMAP diet however, you do have to work a little harder to ensure you’re getting all of the nutrients your body needs.

 So how much protein do we need?